ETHBiots2018/JaysonChain/ReadMe.md

 ===========
 **Authors: Simon Yuan, Fynn Faber, Florian Spychiger, Timofey Derkovsky, Henry Trinh, Kevin De Keyser**

+This ReadMe is outdated.
+New code is in MinimalOnChainCode.

 First of all the final version is in the master branch!